skrish87/RandomStuffs/README.md

 full-stack-angular - A simple Chat app and weather update combined using angular as front-end and Node.js as backend.

 Go-Producer-Consumer - A producer consumer problem illustration for understanding golang concepts such as channels, goroutines, methods, structs etc.

+todo-app-in-angular - A simple todo app to add and delete todo items using Angular.
+This project is a work in progress.
+Backend and other features will be added later.